Islam in China: Song dynasty

 By the time of the Song dynasty, Muslims had come to play a major role in the import/export industry.
 The office of Director General of Shipping was consistently held by a Muslim during this period.
 In 1070, the Song emperor Shenzong invited 5,300 Muslims from Bukhara, to settle in Song China in order to create a buffer zone between the Song and the Liao dynasties in the northeast.
 Later on, these Muslims settled between the Sung capital of Kaifeng and Yenching (modern day Beijing).
 They were led by Prince Amir Sayyid "Su-fei-er" (his Chinese name), who was called the "father" of the Muslim community in China.
 Prior to him, Islam was named by the Tang and Song Chinese as Dashi fa ("law of the Arabs").
 He renamed it to Huihui Jiao ("the Religion of the Huihui").

 It is reported that "in 1080, another group of more than 10,000 Arab men and women are said to have arrived in China on horsebacks to join Sofeier.
 These people settled in all provinces".
-Pu Shougeng, a Muslim foreign trader, stands out in his work to help the Yuan conquer Southern China, the last outpost of Song power.
-In 1276, Song loyalists launched a resistance against Mongol efforts to take over Fuzhou.
-The Yuanshih (Yuan dynasty official history) records that Pu Shougeng "abandoned the Song cause and rejected the emperor...by the end of the year, Quanzhou submitted to the Mongols".
-In abandoning the Song cause, Pu Shougeng mobilized troops from the community of foreign residents, who massacred the Song emperor's relatives and Song loyalists.
-Pu Shougeng and his troops acted without the help of the Mongol army.
-Pu Shougeng himself was lavishly rewarded by the Mongols.
-He was appointed military commissioner for Fujian and Guangdong.
+Around 1250 CE Pu Shougeng, a Muslim foreign trader Pu was one of the wealthiest merchants in Fujian, however after the Song Court collapsed he had his assets confiscated and defected to the Mongols during their conquest of the Song.